 - The Druids in Fire Emblem differ from the usual depiction of them.
-A promotion of the Shaman class, Druids are practioners of Dark Magic, which in the Elibe and Magvel universes, is less Black Magic and more The Sacred Darkness, though there still some who are Evil Sorcerer(s) despite it's Dark Is Not Evil nature, like Nergal, The Big Bad of Blazing Sword whose class is specically called Dark Druid.
+A promotion of the Shaman class, Druids are practioners of Dark Magic, which in the Elibe and Magvel universes, is less Black Magic and more The Sacred Darkness, though there still some who are Evil Sorcerer(s) despite its Dark Is Not Evil nature, like Nergal, the Big Bad of Blazing Sword whose class is specically called Dark Druid.

-- Fall From Heaven includes druids as advanced priest units with additional nature spells.
+- Fall from Heaven includes druids as advanced priest units with additional nature spells.

 - Might and Magic's Druids have varied between game and game, from Heroes 1 and 2's energy-bolt throwing guys in hooded robes, to Heroes 3's Magic Hero for the more nature-themed castle, over Might and Magic VI and VII's generalist spellcasters.

-- Kings Quest VI had an island of Druids.
+- King's Quest VI had an island of Druids.

-- Morrigan from Origins, Velanna from Awakening and Merrill from Dragon Age II all are variations on this role.
+- Dragon Age: Many apostate mages who live outside the Chantry seem to fall into this category.
+Morrigan from Origins, Velanna from Awakening and Merrill from Dragon Age II all are variations on this role.
 The former being one of the legendary Witches of the Wilds, while the latter two were both trained as Dalish Keepers.